From Audacity Development Manual

 Add Label at Selection CTRL + B

-This menu item lets you create a new label at the current selection or cursor position.
-You can title the label by typing with the keyboard and then hitting "Enter" when you're done.
-The label saves your current selection - so when you click on the label later it will return the selection to the state it was in when you created the label.
-See the discussion on Label Tracks for more information on how to use label tracks.
+Creates a new label at the position of the editing cursor or selection region.
+You can then title the label by typing with the keyboard and hitting "Enter" when you're done.
+When you click in the label later it will recall the position of the editing cursor or selection at which the label was created.
+See Label Tracks for more information on how to use label tracks.

-Add Label at Playback Position CTRL + M ( COMMAND + . on Mac OS X ).
+Add Label at Playback Position CTRL + M ( COMMAND + . on Mac ).

 Like Add Label at Selection but the label is added at the current position during playback or recording.